Misterblue/convoar/README.md

 Command line application for converting OpenSimulator OAR files into GLTF scene file.

-OAR files are a way to save [OpenSimulator] regions.
+OAR files save [OpenSimulator] regions.
-An OAR file contains all the information about the region (parcels, terrain, etc.) and all the objects within the region (prims, meshes, scripts, textures, etc.).
+All the information about the region (parcels, terrain, etc.) is saved in an OAR file along with all the objects and their locations (prims, meshes, scripts, textures, etc.).
-Thus, an OAR file of a region should be convertable into any other scene representation format.
+Thus, an OAR file of a region is convertable into any other scene representation format.

 Convoar reads an OAR file and outputs a GLTF scene and image files